uvm-neurobotics-lab/ANML/README.md

 git clone https://github.com/shawnbeaulieu/ANML.git
 ```

 Meta-train your network(s).
 To modify the network architecture, see modelfactory.py in the model folder.
+Depending on the architecture you choose, you may have to change how the data is loaded and/or preprocessed.
+See omniglot.py and task_sampler.py in the datasets folder.

 ```
 python mrcl_classification.py --rln 7 --meta_lr 0.001 --update_lr 0.1 --name mrcl_omniglot --steps 20000 --seed 9 --model_name "Neuromodulation_Model.net"